Michael Atherton : Represented Artist

 Photo: Tod Clarke

-Atherton is considered an expert in musical instruments and sound-making objects, especially those of Australia and the Asia-Pacific.
+Michael is considered an expert in musical instruments and sound making objects, especially those of Australia and the Asia-Pacific.
 He is also composer, performer and researcher with broad experience in music for the concert hall, film, television and radio.
-His music is featured on numerous CD recordings, documentary film scores and television themes, including the station music for TVS.
+Michael has made numerous CD recordings, documentary film scores and television themes, including the station music for TVS.
+In 2008 he was a featured composer in the Aurora Festival, with five world premieres.

 |Songs of stone and silence : for voices, clarinet, piano and violoncello (2009)||Commissioned by Ars Musica Australis for performance by Halcyon.|